tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Fri Oct 12 2007

-Monty Hamill (a 34-year-old White wealthy college dropout) entered a church, ready to deliver a speech to religious people.
+Monty Hamill (a 34-year-old white wealthy college dropout) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Monty Hamill had extensive experience in preaching his views to theists.
 He was not afraid.
 As Monty Hamill entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Monty Hamill used scientific information to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 Monty Hamill argued that Alice was an impersonal force that can only be understood as a part of nature, similar to that of gravity.